Agecroft Colliery: Redevelopment

 In the late 1990s, a business enterprise park opened on the colliery site.
 Much of the land remains unused.
-An international railfreight terminal was planned next to the Manchester to Bolton railway line but, though a spur line was built, the development did not materialise.
+An international rail freight terminal was planned next to the Manchester to Bolton railway line but, though a spur line was built, the development did not materialise.
 A housing development has been built on Agecroft Road on the Thermalite factory site and a prison, HMP Forest Bank and Youth Offenders' Institute, built close to the power station site.
 The land has been landscaped, and footpaths constructed to encourage recreational use.

 Swinton RLFC plans to build a 6,000-seat stadium on land immediately east of the Manchester, Bolton and Bury Canal between Agecroft Road and the prison.